polyverse/EnVisen/README.md

 so no makefiles, no builders, no package managers, no setup scripts, no platforms, no frameworks, no dependencies, no nothing.

-[Note] Occasionally your browser might not like loading scripts from the filesystem, in which case host this directory behind a static webserver.
+[Note] Occasionally your browser might not like loading scripts from the filesystem due to CORS, in which case host this directory behind a static webserver.
 Hacker-y folks might be used to:
 ```
 python -m SimpleHTTPServer
 ```

-# Intended for offline use
+# Intended for extreme simplicity and isolated use

 This repo intentionally clones/copies every single JS dependency.
 This means that you can run the index.html completely offline, internet-disconnected and do some cool analyzing.